Back to Blog

 From signup to live answering takes roughly 48 hours and follows the same three steps every time.
 Step one is the onboarding intake.
 The form asks for the basics (business name, hours, location, phone number to forward), then drops into a vertical-specific section covering the questions a senior receptionist would ask on a typical inbound call.
 Most operators finish this section in about ten minutes because the questions are the same ones already being asked verbally by the front desk.

 Step two is the build.
-A human at Human Add AI takes the onboarding answers and writes the custom AI receptionist, runs three test calls through the demo line, listens for awkward phrasing or wrong scheduling logic, tunes the voice to the requested tone, and ships back recorded samples for the operator to sign off on.
-The build typically lands within 24 hours of the intake form being submitted, and the recorded samples include three different scenarios so the operator can hear how the agent handles the easy path and the edge cases.
+A person at Human Add AI takes the onboarding answers, writes the custom AI receptionist, tunes the voice to the requested tone, and ships it back for the operator to sign off on.
+The build typically lands within 24 hours of the intake form being submitted.
+If you would rather hear the production agent before committing to any of this, the demo line at (617) 812-5251 answers from any phone, with no form first.

 Step three is the forwarding flip.
 Once the recorded samples are approved, Human Add AI provides a new phone number and carrier-specific forwarding instructions.
 The help center has button-by-button guides for Verizon, AT and T, T-Mobile, Spectrum, Comcast Business, RingCentral, OpenPhone, Grasshopper, Vonage, 8x8, Dialpad, and Google Voice.
 Forwarding takes under five minutes on most carriers and is reversible at any time.
 The moment the forward is active, the AI receptionist is answering live calls.

 Week one after launch is the tuning sprint.
 The Human Add AI team listens to a random sample of real calls every morning, flags any awkward moments, and adjusts the agent script in place.
-By the end of week one, the agent sounds like a senior front-desk staffer who has worked at the business for years.
-Every booking lands on the calendar with full intake details, every qualified lead triggers an SMS to the on-call dispatcher within seconds of the hangup, and the dashboard starts showing the recovered-revenue numbers.
+That first week of edits is where most of the quality comes from.
+Bookings land on the calendar with full intake details, qualified leads trigger an SMS to the on-call dispatcher, and the dashboard shows the call log and booking conversion.

 Common questions from service business operators